llnl/benchpark/docs/developer-docs/benchpark-developer-docs.rst

     * At executing benchpark experiment command (``benchpark experiment init --dest=... saxpy``), ``self.name`` resolves to ``saxpy`` as it is the core component that defines the benchmark that will be used
 * A valid question could be, why not the ``cluster=ruby`` be used as ``self.name``?

   * Based on my experiments, order of args passed to benchpark does really matters.
-By default our parser expectes key-value pairs to be at the end, and prior is the Spec name.
+By default our parser expects key-value pairs to be at the end, and prior is the Spec name.

 * We get the parent directory of the Python class path responsible for creating the ``self.name`` object
 * ``self.name`` is set when creating the corresponding ChildSpec object, (``SystemSpec``, ``ExperimentSpec``) where they inherit from ``Spec`` class (the parent class).
 This is done right before executing ``concretize()``